-CREOS seeks evidence about the best ways disparate communities can participate in scholarship with minimal bias or barriers.
+CREOS is a catalyst for collaborative evidence-based research about the best ways disparate communities can participate in scholarship with minimal bias or barriers.

 As part of the MIT Libraries, CREOS leverages MIT’s longstanding emphasis on innovation, entrepreneurship, and open sharing of educational and research materials.

 - Incentives and barriers to equitable and open scholarship

 - Impacts of equitable and open scholarship

 - Economic models for equitable and open scholarship

 - A National Forum on Principles of Accessibility and Inclusion for the Design of Library Systems

 - Collaborative Research: Revealing the Invisible: Data-Intensive Research Using Cognitive, Psychological, and Physiological Measures to Optimize STEM Learning

 - 2018, Philip Cohen, PhD, Professor, Department of Sociology University of Maryland, College Park

 - About CREOS: Meet the team, collaborators, and learn how to engage with CREOS.